jdyver/cd-demo/README.md

 ![Python Dynamic-Agents Output](https://github.com/jdyver/cd-demo-jd/blob/master/img/cd-demo_dynamic-agents.png)

-##### Exercise 2 Demo
+#### Exercise 2 Demo

-4. Go to the Jenkins UI
+#### Step 4.
+Go to the Jenkins UI

 ![Jenkins - 50 Jobs](https://github.com/jdyver/cd-demo-jd/blob/master/img/Jenkins-50-Finale.png)

 What you see are 50 jobs that have been created through automation and are randomly timed to fail/succeed within 2 minutes.
 - Rerun for a more mixed view of jobs that have succeeded, failed/succeeded or just always failed.

-5. In the DC/OS UI, you can select the Jenkins Service and see the Jenkins executors dynamically scale out and then back in to manage these 50 jobs based on the available resources of the cluster.
+#### Step 5.
+In the DC/OS UI, you can select the Jenkins Service and see the Jenkins executors dynamically scale out and then back in to manage these 50 jobs based on the available resources of the cluster.
 In the example outputs below, there are limited resources or unlimited resources and shown by Jenkins deploying more executors automatically within DCOS based on the demand.

 - Below shows Jenkins running on a single node of resources so automatically deploying 4 executors within DCOS